 - Troop Finance Best Practices

 - Wells Fargo Letter of Authorization

-Print the troop account checklist and the Wells Fargo Letter of Authorization, fill out the necessary portions and bring with you to appointment.
+Print the Wells Fargo Letter of Authorization, fill out the necessary portions and bring with you to appointment.

 We’ve compiled the troop account checklist to help you prepare all the required information for when you visit your Wells Fargo Bank.

 Determine who will be the two signers for the account, and set a time for both volunteers to go to the bank together.
 These two troop volunteers can be any combination of leaders, troop cookie managers, or troop friends and family volunteers.